Favourited 202 times

-Danish/Bulgarian family, part-time residents in the village of Vrav, Bregovo Municipalicy, Vidin District, Bulgaria.
-The village is on the Danube river (EuroVelo 6).
+We are a Danish/Bulgarian family, part-time residents in the village of Vrav, Bregovo Municipalicy, Vidin District, Bulgaria.

-You'll get to try our wines from previous years, as well as Bulgarian (or Serbian wines).
+You'll get to try our wines from previous years, as well as Bulgarian (or other regional) wines.
 You will learn about the whole wine-making cycle, the fermentation process, local grape variaties and various wine terms.

 You’ll meet our fellow villagers (both Bulgarian and foreing) and experience the local folklore.